-I am writing a new book with the working title, Personal and Political: Blogging Motherhood and Autism.
+I am writing a new book with the working title, Polyphonic Resistance: Blogging Motherhood and Autism.
 The book is based on textual analysis and ethnographic study of “mommy blogs” authored by mothers of autistic children.
 The book will speak to contemporary discussions about cultural expectations of motherhood, competing understandings of autism as deficit or as neurodiversity, and debates about whether and how new media foster political engagement.

 Goldsmith, D. J. (2004).
 Communicating social support.
 New York, NY: Cambridge University Press.